 Once programmed, it is difficult indeed to change how the brain later functions.

 This is often the root cause to change resistance.
-Let us know in the comments if you have succeeded, though!
+Let me know if you have succeeded, though!

 A good project manager is assumptions oriented.
-His/her job is to think about all the myriad ways a project can derail and come up with control plans to get it back on track.
+Their job is to think about all the myriad ways a project can derail and come up with control plans to get it back on track.

 But in the other end, we have The Paranoid.